Mohamed-Ismail-Dev/LEETCODE-75/README.md

 Mastering the Leetcode 75 questions is crucial for anyone aspiring to excel in technical interviews.
 These problems are carefully selected to cover a broad range of data structures and algorithms, ensuring you are well-prepared for the challenges posed during interviews.

-### Google Document
+### Notion Document

-For a comprehensive list and daily updates of questions, refer to our [Google Document](<https://docs.google.com/document/d/1euwQ4robo4vLm0r3tghAp13jxxfsVklrW7fZ_633qGI/edit?usp=sharing)>).
+For a comprehensive list and daily updates of questions, refer to our [Notion Document](<https://www.notion.so/LEETCODE-75-58472dbdebe1449aa409f38784aec178?pvs=4>).

 ### Contents